TomicaKaniski/vibe-coding/Organize-PicsAndVids/README.md

 PowerShell script to automatically organize your pictures and videos into folders named by their creation or metadata date — cleanly sorting your media by day with minimal hassle.

-Vibe-coded with the help of ChatGPT (OpenAI), during a bright, organized morning of 2025.
+Vibe-coded with the help of ChatGPT (OpenAI), during a bright, organized summer evening of 2025.

 ## ✨ Features